MonoidMusician/blog/sources/reformed_oop.md

 [Even lifecycle/RAII can be decoupled from an “object” and a “class”.](resource_acquisition.html)

 Iʼve been experimenting with a different approach that simply seems cleaner.
+Less noise, fewer inconsequential details to worry about^[no worrying about function vs method calls, when to use `this`{.purescript}, whether to use getters+setters, …], more flexibility.

 [OOP]{t=} sort of developed from the perspective of C turning into C++: it started with passing mutable struct pointers to individual global functions, and then C++ organized these “members” and “methods” into a class.